 - General Ethernet/IP interface to any pan-tilt

-Streams of target coordinates can be sent to the unit allowing tracking/following of targets to keep them in the field-of-view.
-The Geo-Pointing Module accepts both geo-pointing and standard pan-tilt commands over TCP/IP using the built-in Ethernet port and is compatible with all FLIR MCS pan-tilt units.
-The GPM greatly simplifies system integration and improves system modularity and performance.
-New GPM-equipped pan-tilt units can be added to the system with little or no change to system logic.
+Streams of target geo-coordinates can be sent to the pan-tilt unit allowing tracking/following of targets to keep them in the field-of-view.
+Geo-pointing control greatly simplifies system integration and improves system modularity and performance.
+New geo-pointing-equipped pan-tilt units can be added to the system with little or no change to system logic.
 Peripheral sensors, such as ground radar, can directly command camera systems to focus on a target of interest.
-A stream of Geo-positions can be sent to the GPM to track an object of interest.
-Applications communicate with the GPM over Ethernet (TCP/IP) eliminating the restrictions of serial connections.
-A built-in web-page interface allows for simple setup and configuration.
+A stream of Geo-positions can be sent to the pan-tilt to track an object of interest.
+Built-in web-pages allow for simple setup and configuration.
 An interactive landmark-based calibration utility is used to compute the Pan-Tilt's own position.
-Alternatively, GPS/orientation sensors can be integrated to automate calibration.

-The GPM must be configured with the position of the pan-tilt unit in geo-coordinates (latitude, longitude, altitude, and 3D orientation).
-The latitude, longitude and altitude of the pan-tilt unit are entered manually using the GPM's web interface (e.g., using a hand-held GPS unit to measure the installed pan-tilt unit position).
+The geo-pointing module must be configured with the position of the pan-tilt unit in geo-coordinates (latitude, longitude, altitude, and 3D orientation).
+The latitude, longitude and altitude of the pan-tilt unit are entered manually using the GPM/pan-tilt web interface (e.g., using a hand-held GPS unit to measure the installed pan-tilt unit position).

-Once calibrated, the GPM can accept Geo-pointing commands and queries.
+Once calibrated, the system can accept Geo-pointing commands and queries.

-The GPM has a built-in web server and web pages allowing the user to:
+The geo-pointing module has a built-in web server and web pages allowing the user to: